 First off, figuring out your face shape is a good place to start if you’re headed in a technical direction.
 While you don’t have to measure your face with a tape measure to get the exact size, have a forward-facing photo taken to see your jaw, forehead, and cheekbone shape.

 Then match with these shapes below.
 Each one has a preferred beard style, though you don’t have to use this guide.
-We go over each of the beard styles in greater detail underneath this face shape guide.
+We go over each facial hair style in greater detail below the face shape guide.